 When developing hearing aids, you need systems that allow you to test, benchmark, control quality and augment product designs, while taking into consideration quality hearing reproduction and problem-free communication.

-Loudspeakers and entertainment systems can be found just about everywhere: phones, cars, TVs, headphones, computers, toys, public announcement systems, and cinemas.
+Conducting a speaker test for your entertainment system, relate smartphones, cars, TVs, headphones, computers, toys, public announcement systems, and cinemas.

 Smart Speaker Testing